Leopold2333/Leopold2333/README.md

 # Hi there 👋 I'm Aobo

 ## 🤠 About Me
-- 🌱 I’m currently reading PHD in Beijing University of Posts and Telecommunications
+- 🌱 I’m currently working for PHD in Beijing University of Posts and Telecommunications
 - 🚀 My research interest is `Time Series forecasting`, `AIOps`, and `Cloud-Edge System`
 - 📫 How to reach me: Please contact me with my email `liangaobo@bupt.edu.cn`.
-I also have an account in [Zhihu](https://www.zhihu.com/people/mr-ohahah), where I have writen some articles about my understanding of some academic papers
+I also have an account in [Zhihu](https://www.zhihu.com/people/mr-ohahah), where I have written some articles about my understanding of some academic papers
 - 😄 Pronouns: he
 - ⚡ Fun fact: I once played the role of Snow White at the student union party